digital-services-act/transparency-database/resources/markdown/api-documentation.md

 __Each time you generate a new token the old token becomes invalid!__

-<x-ecl.message type="warning" icon="warning" title="Security Warning" message="This token identifies calls to the API as
+<x-ecl.message type="warning" icon="warning" title="Security Warning" message="This token identifies
-you!
+calls to the API as you!
 Do not share this token with other entities.
-They will be able to impersonate and act as you!" close="" />
+They will be able to impersonate and act as you!
+If you believe that someone is using your token please generate a new token immediately to invalidate the old one." close="" />

 ## Creating a Statement